makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 During your project life cycle, you will need to deploy new versions on one or many production environments.
-We all know that we can't prevent problems to happenned and ideally, you always backup your database before you upgrade.
+We all know that we can't prevent problems to happen and ideally, you always backup your database before you upgrade.

 You can use `pg_dump` or `mysqldump` to do so, but why not use the *DbToolsBundle* and let it define the correct parameters to use ?
 After all, Symfony already knows